 For most retailers, the big revenue season is now history and it’s time to deal with the aftereffects: Managing the huge volume of products returned by customers and the excess of leftover holiday inventory.
 Ultimately, most of these packages need to go back to vendors or get redistributed to other store locations or discount retailers for resale.
 But the first task at hand is to clear it out of the way and recover primary space for new inventory.
 Just managing the volume and storage of all of that transitory merchandise can be costly, complicated and time-consuming.

 The speed, convenience and competitive practices of online retail have increased consumer expectations that all retailers will have the products they want to buy on-hand for the holidays and offer a hassle-free return policy.
-In addition, more consumers are doing more of their holiday shopping at the last minute, so many retailers have to plan to keep more of those products on-hand longer.
+In addition, , so many retailers have to plan to keep more of those products on-hand longer.
 Often, this means an increase in inventory and a reduction in the ability to identify early holiday buying trends.

 In addition, for many consumers and retailers, the week after Christmas has become much more than an opportunity to return or exchange unwanted gifts.
 According to a survey by the National Retail Federation, two-thirds (65.9%) of holiday shoppers said they were planning to shop after-Christmas sales.
 Nearly half (47.2%) of shoppers surveyed said they would shop at a store and 43.1 percent would shop online during that week.

 These evolving trends can make it difficult to accurately plan for post-holiday storage of unsold inventory and returns.
 You don’t really know what you’re getting back, how much you’re getting back or how long it may need to be stored until after the holiday fog has cleared.
 And that’s when the problem falls squarely on the shoulders of warehouse and logistics management to solve.

 A Warehousing Solution that Fits Post-Holiday Storage Needs Perfectly